 So if you are someone who is unfamiliar with the gorgeous diversity in the artistic traditions in the Islamic World here is a little introduction to the beauty in this diversity.
 But, ironically, sometimes highlighting the diversity, can also bring out their unity.

-This is the poster child for the Islamic World, and that is unsurprising considering it is the birthplace of the Prophet Muhammad, but even within the Middle East, there is a spectrum in Islam.
+This is the poster child for the Islamic World, and that is unsurprising considering it is the birthplace of the Prophet Muhammad, but even within the Middle East, there is a wide spectrum of “Islams” (that is not a typo!).
 Because of the wealth concentrated in Saudi Arabia, they type of Islam practice in the peninsula is the one that gets all the media attention.
-One fantastic anecdote from my NEH trip was from a husband and wife couple who owned a shop with different religious paraphernalia when she said that other Muslim women think Yemeni women are stuck up because of how they dress, that is until they are behind closed doors. 🙂 This can show us that even within neighboring countries there can be a lot of cultural misunderstanding.
+One fantastic anecdote from my NEH trip was from a husband and wife couple who owned a shop with different religious paraphernalia (shown above) when she said that other Muslim women think Yemeni women are stuck up because of how they dress, that is until they are behind closed doors. 🙂 This can show us that even within neighboring countries there can be a lot of cultural misunderstanding.

-The Middle East is a region that has always been a religious hot bed (uh hello the Crusades!) but it is filled with a long tradition of monotheism: Zoroastrianism, Judaism, Christianity, and now is majority Islamic.
-However, within the Middle East are a variety of long-standing cultures that provide a unique flavor to the types of Islams (yes that is not a typo) practice there.
+The Middle East is a region that has always been a religious hot bed (uh hello the Crusades!) but it is filled with a long tradition of monotheism: Zoroastrianism, Judaism, Christianity, and now is majority Muslim.
+However, within the Middle East are a variety of long-standing cultures that provide a unique flavor to the types of Islams practice there.
 This goes beyond the textbook Shia/Sunni split: the legacies of the Persian and Ottoman Empires shape the northern Middle East while the nomadic traditions in the Arabian Peninsula provide their own unique relationship with the tenets of the religion.
 And today, terrorists groups such as ISIS, brand and manipulate this religion of over a billion followers to justify their atrocities to human life and global culture.

 There is a lot of diversity in the Islamic practices and beliefs in Central Asia especially in very rural regions.
 I still trying to define what it means to be “Islamic” especially when Muslim practices are “combined” with indigenous beliefs: can a man believe and pray to local nature spirits still call himself a Muslim?
 I am still struggling with this answer but after seeing the beautiful, deeply religious Islamic art forms of this area I simply cannot write them off as wrong and unorthodox.